Deathemonic/BA-MU/README.md

 ﻿# Blue Archive - Mod Updater

-A tool to re-dump AssetBundle for Blue Archive.
+A tool that re-dump AssetBundle for Blue Archive.

 > [!WARNING]
 > This is a `Work in Progress/Proof of Concept`